 The Thursday runs tend to be around 5-6 miles with various groups running between 6-10 minute miling.
 These runs can either be run at a tempo or steady pace.
 Experienced Club members will ensure that newcomers are warmly welcomed and will be matched to a group of their own ability.
 Good companionship in running is the aim of the Club.

-The sessions are split into four groups dependant on your ability and we cater from beginners to experienced runners.
+The sessions are split into two main groups dependant on your ability and we cater from beginners to experienced runners.
 Anyone on the borderline between two groups is free to make their own decision over which group they would like to be in.

 From May to August the Club organizes a Handicap series held each month around a 5K (3.1 mile) loop.
 This event creates a great sense of friendly rivalry within the Club; it is also very useful for monitoring how the summer training is progressing.
 A trophy is presented to the overall winner at the A.G.M.

-As an additional option, there is also a session organised on Monday evenings utilising the track at Sutton Arena.
+As an additional option, there is also a session organised on Monday evenings utilising the track at the David Weir Leisure Centre (DWLC).
 This session is open to all Sutton Runners Club members and also members of other local running clubs.
 The session starts at 18:00 (*subject to change).
 Please be aware you have to pay a track charge as this is not covered by our Club Membership fees.

 Aside from the benefits of joining – in the form of reduced fees for race entry – being a club member allows you to make the psychological shift so that you can now call yourself a ‘runner’, rather than just ‘someone who runs’.